dingherself/dingherself.github.io/secret-about-me.md

 I also work on the intersections between the philosophy of magic and contemporary muggle philosophy.
 I've defended the view that phenomenal consciousness is best understood in magic-theoretic terms, which in my view uncovers the genuine reason why the hard problem of consciousness is hard: it's just that explaining magic is hard!

----
+<center>* * *</center>

-N.B.
-In compliance with [*the International Statute of Wizarding Secrecy*](https://harrypotter.fandom.com/wiki/International_Statute_of_Wizarding_Secrecy) of 1692, efforts are made to ensure no muggle will accidentally land on this page.
-However, we request that any muggle who happens to slip through the cracks contact us immediately, so they can be properly obliviated.
+<p style="margin-top: 0.75rem;">N.B.
+In compliance with the <a href="https://harrypotter.fandom.com/wiki/International_Statute_of_Wizarding_Secrecy"><em>International Statute of Wizarding Secrecy</em></a> of 1692, efforts are made to ensure no muggle will accidentally land on this page.
+However, we request that any muggle who happens to slip through the cracks contact us immediately, so they can be properly obliviated.</p>